m-mizutani/zenv/README.md

 `zenv` is more powerful `env` command to manage environment variables in CLI.

-- Save and get secret values in/from Keychain (inspired by [envchain](https://github.com/sorah/envchain))
+- Securely save, generate and get secret values in/from Keychain (inspired by [envchain](https://github.com/sorah/envchain))
 - Load `.env` file to import environment variables

 ## Install